Inside Fanatics’ drive to conquer the $500 billion sports business

 Over Thanksgiving break in 2020, Fanatics founder Michael Rubin flew to Detroit to spend a day with StockX founder Josh Luber.
 It was just supposed to be two e-commerce innovators hanging out, with Rubin responsible for the just-in-time apparel juggernaut, and Luber behind the secondary market for hot sneakers and other coveted goods.
-Rubin wasn’t expecting their time together to fundamentally change his business.
+Rubin wasn’t expecting their time together to significantly change his business.
 But then Luber started talking about the disjointed distribution process that underpins the trading cards business.

 Trading cards companies like Topps make cards and sell them to distributors, who then sell them to retailers.
 And those retailers sell them to consumers, but some of those folks then resell their cards on eBay, often in a professional bit of market arbitrage after securing the most desirable ones.
 Rubin saw this as perhaps the least direct-to-consumer approach to what he thought should be a pretty direct-to-consumer business.
 He’d been researching and looking into trading cards for a few months by that point, but Luber broke it down in such a way that “the lightbulb went off then and there,” Rubin says.

-Not long after New Year’s, Rubin hired Luber to be cofounder and chief vision officer for the newly launched Fanatics Collectibles trading cards division, which at the time had nothing to sell exactly.
-That wouldn’t be the case for long: In August 2021, Fanatics secured the trading cards rights for the National Football League Players Association and the National Basketball Association.
-Flush with that momentum, Luber and company went out and raised $350 million in September for a $10 billion valuation for Collectibles.
+Not long after New Year’s, Rubin hired Luber to be chief vision officer for the newly launched Fanatics Collectibles trading cards division, which at the time had nothing to sell exactly.
+That wouldn’t be the case for long: In August 2021, Fanatics secured the trading cards rights for Major League Baseball, MLB Players Association, the National Football League Players Association and the National Basketball Association.
+Flush with that momentum, Rubin and company went out and raised $350 million in September for a $10 billion valuation for Collectibles.
 Then in January 2022, it paid a reported $500 million to acquire Topps, the most recognizable brand name in the business.
 In a year, the company went from not being in trading cards at all to being the industry’s biggest player.

 This alone has been a blockbuster development, but it was just one of many in a very big year for Fanatics.